dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

 startDate: 2021-04-30T17:14:42.935Z
 email: caloy.cajucom@gulapalaw.com
 mobile: (+63)286587835 to 36
-description: >-
-  Caloy is a partner of the firm and head of its litigation and dispute resolution department.
+description: Caloy is a partner of the firm and head of its litigation and dispute resolution department.
 He is a part-time lecturer at the Ateneo de Manila University School of Law and a member of the Philippine Dispute Resolution Center, Inc. (PDRCI).

-  **Caloy is on extended and full leave of absence from the firm until September 2024.**
 image: /img/caloy-3_hgp7278-copy.jpg
 admissions:
   - Philippine Bar, 2013